Firvanq; Vancocin HCl; Vancosol Pack

-- Your child may need to have hearing tests while using this drug.
+- You may need to have hearing tests while you use this drug.
 Talk with the doctor.

 - Pain when passing urine.

 - This drug may cause hearing loss that may not go away.
-The chance may be higher if this drug is used for a long time.
-Do not give this drug to your child for longer than you have been told by the doctor.
-Tell the doctor right away if your child has a change in hearing or hearing loss.
+The chance may be higher if you use this drug for a long time.
+Do not use this drug longer than you have been told by your doctor.
+Tell your doctor right away if you have a change in hearing or hearing loss.

 - Fever or chills.